-CRAV, a group of balaclava-clad militants in the region of Languedoc, have been making the news for an entirely new type of resistance against imported wines for a while now.
+CRAV, a group of balaclava-clad militants in the region of Languedoc, has been making the news for an entirely new type of resistance against imported wines for a while now.
 Termed “wine terrorism” by the local media, their methods include vandalizing the offices of various wine importers to take a stand against imported wine, especially from Spain.
 They’ve caused many spills around the port area that the authorities have had to clean up (example from 2016 pictured above), though no cases of violence against any actual people have been reported yet.
 (Arson and the use of explosives to destroy buildings and property have occurred.)
 It’s unknown if they’re affiliated with any local winemakers, which would at least explain why they care so much, though they’ve definitely been becoming more violent in recent years.

 3 Stealing Bridges

 What do you think about when you see a bridge?
-While many would reply with, “Absolutely nothing; it’s just a bridge,” the more curious may ponder how it must have been built or how people used to go from one side to the other before it.
+While many would reply with, “Absolutely nothing; it’s just a bridge,” the more curious may wonder how it must have been built or how people used to go from one side to the other before it.
 At no point would any one of us go, “That’s beautiful; how do I steal it?” as stealing a bridge sounds like something that’s not humanly possible.
-Despite that, bridges around the world have been reported stolen overnight, with very little explanation as to how it was accomplished.
+Despite that, bridges around the world have been reported stolen overnight, with very little explanation of how it was accomplished.

 Bridge theft has occurred in the Czech Republic, England, and Turkey, to name a few countries.
-The aforementioned case in the Czech Republic, which happened in 2012, involved the dismantling of a 10-ton bridge which had over 198 meters (650 ft) of track.
+The aforementioned case in the Czech Republic, which happened in 2012, involved the dismantling of a 10-ton bridge that had over 198 meters (650 ft) of track.
 We wouldn’t even be sure where to start if someone was paying us to do it, as we’re not talking some small object you can just steal, load into your truck, and drive off with.
 How do you dismantle it?
 How do you transport it, and most importantly, how do you do it without anyone noticing?
 (In the Czech case, the thieves posed as people hired to demolish the bridge.)

 2 Ice Theft